 Roles and Responsibilities of Contract Delivery Drivers

 Suppose you decide to work as an independent contractor delivery driver for a company.
-In that case, you will either deliver a set quantity of shipments or deliver packages for a set amount of time.
+In that case, you will either deliver a set volume of packages or deliver shipments for a set amount of time.

-You must drive your own vehicle, and you will be accountable for the expenses of fuel and upkeep.
+You must drive your personal vehicle, and you will be accountable for the expenses of fuel and upkeep.
 If you decide to become a contract driver, you will have the following additional responsibilities: